The Origin of “Jehovah’s” Witnesses

 “If you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved.”

 What great news that is!
 God has graciously done all the work necessary to secure salvation for us.
 Jesus died on the cross in our place for our sins.
-He rose from the grave the third day, and all God asks is that we receive what He’s done for us by placing our faith in Jesus Christ.
-Have you done that?
-If not, I encourage you to do that right now.
-(Click here for help).
+He rose from the grave the third day.
+And all a person needs to do to receive everlasting life is place their faith in Him.

 7. Jehovah’s Witnesses teach that upon death, a person’s soul goes into an unconscious state of sleep until the time of the resurrection.